bensivo/mapo/packages/supabase-setup/README.md

 4. Copy the project url and save it in infisical in SUPABASE_PROJECT_URL
 5. Click on "connect" and copy the database connection string.
 6. Url-encode your db password, then paste it into the connection string, and save it in Infisical in POSTGRES_CONNECTION_STRING

-7. Go to "Project SEttings" -> "Api" -> "JWT Secret" and copy it to infisical in JWT_SECRET.
+7. Go to "Project Settings" -> "Api" -> "JWT Secret" and copy it to infisical in JWT_SECRET.
 Also set JWT_ISSUER and JWT_AUDIENCE

 Google oauth setup.